Consistent grind size

-At about the same price, we are quite fond of the OXO BREW Conical Burr Coffee Grinder with Integrated Scale.
+At about the same price, we are quite fond of the OXO BREW Conical Burr Coffee Grinder with Integrated Scale (view at Amazon).
 It’s hard to pick a clear winner between the two since each has different benefits.
 While the Breville uses a timer to control the number of grounds it produces, the OXO weighs the grounds.
 The OXO interface is very simple, while the Breville is more detailed.
 The OXO has a super-coarse grind that produced bits and chunks, while the Breville’s coarsest grind was finer and more consistent.

 A necessity for coffee-lovers